Our History Promoting Aviation Safety

 So far Safety Standdown has shared its aviation safety training in the USA, Canada, Europe, Latin America, and Asia.
 The international aspect is essential in building a world-wide community of operators who strive to build aviation safety through human factors improvements.
 You can now connect with us on social media, such as our LinkedIn group, Safety Standdown Worldwide.
 You may also ‘like’ us on Facebook or follow us on Twitter @SafetyStanddown using hashtag #SSDWW.

 Subject Matter Experts

 The cutting edge innovative aviation safety ideas provided by Safety Standdown come directly from the aviation safety subject matter experts themselves.
 Quite often the Safety Standdown audience will be the first to know the latest aviation safety research discoveries by our presenters.

 Learn > Apply > Share

 The long-term goal of Safety Standdown is to empower and inspire a community of aviation professionals to continuously seek knowledge, integrate new information in everyday practice, and share new findings with others in the industry.

-Launched in 2012 this award recognizes an individual who integrates Safety Standdown principles in daily decisions and takes personal responsibility in learning, applying, and sharing knowledge above and beyond minimum safety regulations.
-The winner will also receive the coveted Omega Speedmaster Professional “Moonwatch”; the one and only watch worn on the moon by Captain Eugene Cernan, last man to walk on the moon.
+Launched in 2012, this award recognizes an individual who integrates Safety Standdown principles in daily aviation safety decisions and takes personal responsibility in learning, applying, and sharing knowledge above and beyond minimum aviation safety regulations.
+The winner receives a traveling and personal award.
+Go to our Safety Award page for more details.

 Purely A Learning Environment